Sales Tax Registration

 Physical sales tax nexus in Arkansas

 According to Arkansas law, all vendors located and operating in Arkansas selling property or services subject to sales tax automatically have physical nexus.
 In general, all sales of tangible personal property are taxable in Arkansas, as well as many services.
-You can find a breakdown of what is taxable here.

 Economic sales tax nexus in Arkansas